 Simple Breathing Techniques

 You might be surprised to learn that your posture can affect your breathing.
 If you continuously place your body in adverse positions, your diaphragm won’t function as well over time.
-Sitting at your desk all day (upward of eight hours each day) creates lasting impacts on your overall health.
+Being seated at your desk all day (upward of eight hours each day) creates lasting impacts on your overall health.
+Today we’ll discuss a couple of seated breathing exercises you can do at home, the office or wherever you are.

 One way to teach yourself good sitting posture is to learn positive breathing techniques.
 From decreasing your stress levels to improving cognitive functioning, making time each day to focus on your breathing can help you improve your mood.